appuio/appuio-pruner/README.md

 ## Ansible Role

-This repository contains an Ansible role for automatic installation of the Gluster recycler.
+This repository contains an Ansible role for automatic installation of the APPUiO pruner.

 ### Requirements